Why I’m running the Big Half – Arthur’s Story

 He says, ‘I wanted to return something small to MPN Voice and to hopefully provide encouragement to other people with the same condition.
 If I was going to run a half-marathon, I said I would run it in London and do it to help MPN Voice.’

-You can support Arthur’s ambitious fundraising target here.
-Find out how you can take on your own challenge to support Guy’s and St Thomas’ Hospital too!
-If you have your own place in the Big Half and you'd like to run for us, you're welcome to join our team.
+You can still support Arthur’s ambitious fundraising target.
+Are you interested in taking part in one of our events?
+Find out how you can take on your own challenge to support Guy’s and St Thomas’.